yuki-93/website-stalker-rapid/sites/org-debian-releases.md

 >  stable

  distribution of Debian is version 12, codenamed  *bookworm*  .
-It was released on June 10th, 2023.
+It was initially released as version 12.0 on June 10th, 2023 and its latest update, version 12.1, was released on July 22nd, 2023.

 [testing](https://www.debian.org/releases/testing/)